camerahacks/rpilocator-rss-feed/README.md

 Download Pushbullet to your device (Android/iOS app or Browser extension).
 After logging in to your Pushbullet account, create an Access Token.
 This token is used to send a push notification to your devices through the Pushbullet API.

-Edit the scrip and enter your Access Token.
+Edit the script and enter your Access Token.

 ```python
 PUSHBULLET_TOKEN = '<your access token here>'